ARBOR REALTY SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Plaintiff Deadline In Class Action Lawsuit Aga...

 Date

-(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Aug.
-07, 2024 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until September 30, 2024 to file lead plaintiff applications in a securities class action lawsuit against Arbor Realty Trust, Inc. (“ABR” or the“Company”) (NYSE: ABR), if they purchased the Company's securities between May 7, 2021 and July 11, 2024, inclusive (the“Class Period”).
+NEW ORLEANS, Aug.
+9, 2024 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until September 30, 2024 to file lead plaintiff applications in a securities class action lawsuit against Arbor Realty Trust, Inc. ("ABR" or the "Company") (NYSE: ABR ), if they purchased the Company's securities between May 7, 2021 and July 11, 2024, inclusive (the "Class Period").
 This action is pending in the United States District Court for the Eastern District of New York.

 Get Help